 Technology had advanced at such an exponential rate that it had evolved faster than we could have ever anticipated, and we naturally fear that which we don’t understand.
 Even if Y2K turned out to be a legitimate concern, it certainly wasn’t ever going to be a global catastrophe.
 In the unlikely event that every piece of digital technology suddenly stopped working, the human race would still endure as it had for most of its long history before the invention of ‘artificial intelligence’.

-If all else fails you can always just burn the building down (Milton-style.
-See: ‘Office Space’ for reference), or resort to punting a printer.
+If all else fails you can always just burn the building down (Milton-style), or resort to punting a printer.
 In my personal experience nothing quite relieves cyber-phobia-induced-anxiety quite like kicking outdated / obsolete technology to death.

 The concern over this Y2K scare became so wide spread among the populace that an emergency session between 120 nations was convened in an attempt to plan for the worst: The National Y2K Coordinators Meeting of 1998.
 FEMA even issued a disaster-ready consumer guide for the public to prepare.

 Grocery store shelves were emptied overnight as doomsday preppers stocked up on canned goods, water, batteries, non-perishables, and other essentials.
-Gas stations ran dry (it was cheaper back then), phones rang consistently with legitimately absurd questions, churches overflowed with praying sinners, suicide rates went up, and some of us went about our normal daily lives.
+Gas stations ran dry (it was way cheaper back then), phones rang constantly with absurd questions, churches overflowed with praying sinners, suicide rates went up, and some of us went about our normal daily lives.

 —— Questions?
 Comments?
 Concerns? —————